polkadot-js/extension/README.md

 ![interface screenshots](docs/extension-overview.png)

 ## Documentation and examples
-Find out more about how to use the extension as a Dapp developper, cookbook, as well as answers to most frequent questions in the [Polkadot-js extension documentation](https://polkadot.js.org/docs/extension/)
+Find out more about how to use the extension as a Dapp developer, cookbook, as well as answers to most frequent questions in the [Polkadot-js extension documentation](https://polkadot.js.org/docs/extension/)

 ## Firefox installation from source instructions.

 1. Uncompress `master-ff-src.zip`
 2. Run `corepack enable` [More information](https://github.com/nodejs/corepack?tab=readme-ov-file#corepack-enable--name)
-2. Install dependencies via `yarn install`
+3. Install dependencies via `yarn install`
-3. Build all packages via `yarn build`
+4. Build all packages via `yarn build`
   - The `/packages/extension/build` directory will contain the exact code used in the add-on, and should exactly match the uncompressed `master-ff-build`.

 NOTE: If you would like to regenerate the compressed `master-ff-build.zip`, and `master-ff-src.zip` files run: `yarn build:zip:ff`